John T. Guthrie

-John T. Guthrie is a researcher and scholar in the area of student motivation as it relates to literacy.
+John Taylor Guthrie is a researcher and scholar in the area of student motivation as it relates to literacy.

 Education

-Guthrie received his bachelor's degree in psychology from Earlham College in 1964.
-He earned both his master's and doctoral degrees from the University of Illinois, where he majored in educational psychology, completing his Ph.D. in 1968.
-While attending the University of Illinois, Guthrie worked as a research assistant from 1964 to 1968.
+Guthrie attended Westtown School.
+He received his bachelor's degree in psychology from Earlham College in 1964, where he also spent a year abroad at the University of London.
+He earned both h is master's and doctoral degrees from the College of Education at the University of Illinois Urbana-Champaign, where he majored in educational psychology, completing his Ph.D. in 1968.
+While attending the University of Illinois Urbana-Champaign, Guthrie worked as a research assistant from 1964 to 1968.

 Career

 Guthrie began his post-doctoral career as an assistant professor of education and project director of the Center for Social Organization of Schools at Johns Hopkins University from 1968 to 1970, after which he moved into the role of assistant professor of pediatrics at Johns Hopkins until 1974.

 His stint at Johns Hopkins was followed by a decade (1974–1984) as the director of research for the International Reading Association (IRA).
 During this time, he also held an adjunct position at the University of Delaware.

 In 1984, Guthrie moved to the University of Maryland at College Park.
 From 1984 to 1991, he served as the director of the Center for Educational Research and Development and as a professor in the Department of Curriculum and Instruction.

 In 1992, Guthrie moved to the College Park campus of the University of Maryland, where he served as a professor of human development in the college of education, a position he held until his retirement in 2007.
 While at the University of Maryland, Guthrie was named the first Jean Mullan Professor of Literacy for 2006–2007.

 In 1992, Guthrie also became the co-director of the National Reading Research Center at the University of Maryland, College Park, a role he retained until his retirement in 1997.